SysKitTeam/docs-shell/product-updates/syskit-shell-release-note.md

 + The __built-in PowerShell Script wizard__ brings syntax highlighting and colors to the editor and displays the results of the commands and scripts you have run.
 One of the key parts of the wizard is PowerShell script error handling, which is the same as in Windows PowerShell.
 + Our built-in PowerShell wizard supports __importing__ Windows PowerShell scripts with a __.ps1 extension__.
-+ Wizard also supports the __CredSSP authentication__.
++ Wizard has support for the __CredSSP authentication__.
 In some cases, a PowerShell script may need to access resources outside of the remote server machine.
 This requires that the credentials be delegated to the target machine.
 + Created PowerShell scripts can be tied to a __specific server role__ and can be __executed__ for all or specific servers.

 #### PowerShell Modules